 The Forest Health Specialist is responsible for providing educational outreach, delivering training, technical assistance, and insect and disease survey efforts.
-This position collaborates with state, university and federal personnel to deliver program services including forest health surveys, insect and disease diagnosis and management recommendations on a statewide basis.
+This position collaborates with state, university, and federal personnel to deliver program services including forest health surveys, insect and disease diagnosis, and management recommendations on a statewide basis.
 The primary emphasis for the Forest Health Management program is the statewide monitoring of forest insects and disease conditions.
 Also, publications of pest condition reports, such as 'North Dakota Forest Health Highlights' and 'Forest Pest Conditions of North Dakota' are to be released annually and every two years, respectively.
 Other program activities include Gypsy moth detection trapping; diagnosis and assessment of forest pests on private and public lands; and training in identification of insect and disease pests.
-In addition, the North Dakota Forest Health Management program collaborates with the US Forest Service to implement the Forest Inventory and Analysis program (FIA) and includes Ozone Bioindicator Plot Surveys.
+In addition, the North Dakota Forest Health Management program collaborates with the USDA Forest Service to implement the Forest Inventory and Analysis program (FIA) and includes Ozone Bioindicator Plot Surveys.
 Expected program accomplishments:

 - Conduct Gypsy Moth Detection Surveys of North Dakota.
-North Dakota Forest Service surveys approximately 300,000 acres of forestland where the risk of introduction is greatest. - Conduct statewide EAB trapping in coordination with ND Department of Agriculture and USDA Animal and Plant Health Inspection Service (APHIS). - Facilitate activities of the North Dakota Cooperative Agriculture Pest Survey (CAPS) committee as it pertains to forest pests. - Conduct annual North Central Forestry Inventory Analysis Ozone Bioindicator Plot Survey. - Expand educational outreach for local natural resource professionals and landowners through workshops, seminars and fact sheets. - Continue off-plot monitoring for forest insects and diseases through site visits, communication with natural resource professionals, detection surveys and collaborative efforts with peripheral agencies. - Continue to provide assistance to the NDSU Plant Diagnostic Lab. - Coordinate and share information in regards to emerging forest health issues with federal and out-of-state entities by attending workshops, conferences and/or training sessions. - Prioritize issues for state and multi-state forest health reports as described in the reporting plan for forest health monitoring. - Provide digital survey data of insects, diseases and other disturbing events and narrative text for North Dakota Forest Health Highlights Reports. - Partner with North Dakota Department of Agriculture, NDSU Extension Service, USDA APHIS, North Dakota Association of Soil Conservation Districts, city foresters and US Forest Service to accomplish forest health management goals.
+North Dakota Forest Service surveys approximately 300,000 acres of forestland where the risk of introduction is greatest. - Conduct statewide EAB trapping in coordination with NDDA and USDA APHIS. - Facilitate activities of the North Dakota Cooperative Agriculture Pest Survey (CAPS) committee as it pertains to forest pests. - Conduct annual NCFIA Ozone Bioindicator Plot Survey. - Expand educational outreach for local natural resource professionals and landowners through workshops, seminars and fact sheets. - Continue off-plot monitoring for forest insects and diseases through site visits, communication with natural resource professionals, detection surveys and collaborative efforts with peripheral agencies. - Continue to provide assistance to the NDSU Plant Diagnostic Lab. - Coordinate and share information in regards to emerging forest health issues with federal and out-of-state entities by attending workshops, conferences and/or training sessions. - Prioritize issues for state and multi-state forest health reports as described in the reporting plan for forest health monitoring. - Provide digital survey data of insects, diseases, and other disturbing events and narrative text for North Dakota Forest Health Highlights Reports. - Partner with North Dakota Department of Agriculture, NDSU Extension Service, USDA APHIS, North Dakota Association of Soil Conservation Districts, city foresters, and USFS to accomplish forest health management goals.